-We have a large number of specialists , many of whom are regarded by the independent directories as leaders in their field and includes a mediation service.
-We have experience in litigating all types of commercial and contract disputes, with specialisms in the following areas:
+We have a large number of specialists, many of whom are regarded by the independent directories as leaders in their field.
+We also provide a mediation service.
+Experienced in all types of commercial and contract disputes, the group has specialisms in the following areas:

 We work with national and international corporations, government departments, regulators, financial institutions, individuals, partnerships and owner managed businesses.
 Clients for whom we have acted include:

 |DHL||NHS Shared Services Partnership||University of South Wales|

 Examples of cases in which we have recently acted include:

 The High Court has recently provided guidance on a good faith clause in a contract with respect to a claim involving the use of a contracting party's data in the context of establishing a competing business.